dolittle/Bifrost/Documentation/Articles/overview.md

 ## History

 The project got started by [Einar Ingebrigtsen](https://github.com/einari) in late 2008 with the first public commits going out to Codeplex in early 2009.
 Source control History between 2009 and 2012 still sits [there](http://bifrost.codeplex.com).
+The initial thoughts behind the project was to encapsulate commonly used building blocks.
+In 2009, [Michael Smith](https://github.com/smithmx) and [Einar](https://github.com/einari) took the project in a completely different direction after some discovery.
 In 2012 it was moved to [GitHub](https://github.com/dolittle/bifrost).
 From the beginning the project evolved through the needs we saw when consulting for different companies.
 Amongst these were [Komplett](https://www.komplett.no).
 A presentation @ NDC 2011 showcases the work that was done, you can find it [here](https://vimeo.com/45594255).
 From 2012 to 2015 it got further developed @ Statoil and their needs for a critical LOB application; ProCoSys.
-The result of this is that Statoil continued the work and created their own [fork](https://github.com/ProCoSys/Bifrost) and have gone their own path with it and use it on the ProCoSys project on a day to day basis.
+In 2015, [Børge Nordli](https://github.com/bnordli) became the primary Bifrost resource @ Statoil and late 2015 he started maintaining a [fork](https://github.com/ProCoSys/Bifrost) that was used by the project.
+Pull Requests from the fork has been coming in steadily.

 ## Domain Driven Design